 It's important to talk to your doctor before you start any physical activity.
-You should also reduce your risk of injury by stretching before and after you play and by wearing well-fitting, quality sneakers.
+It would be best if you also reduce your risk of injury by stretching before and after you play and wearing well-fitting, quality sneakers.

 What You Need To Play Pickleball

-At that price, you can pick up an extra set to have on hand for playing with houseguests.
+You can pick up an extra set on hand for playing with houseguests at that price.

 But when you compare the cost of Pickleball to other sports like golf, you'll find that an upgrade to $60 or $70 equipment is less than one round of golf at some courses!

-Here’s a set of paddles, three balls, and a carry bag for less than $65 that is rated 4.8/5 with over 1600 ratings!
+Here's a set of paddles, three balls, and a carry bag for less than $60 that's rated 4.8/5 with over 1600 ratings!

-You can even pick up your own net system so that you can don’t have to wait around at crowded Pickleball courts!
+You can even pick up your own net system, so you don't have to wait around at crowded Pickleball courts!

 Where to Find Pickleball Courts

 Communities are converting tennis courts to Pickleball courts all over the country.
-But there are also courts built specifically for the game in some places.
+But there are also courts explicitly built for the game in some places.

 Pickleball and the Pandemic